 She is regularly instructed in high-profile and sensitive cases and has, over nearly 30 years, built up a loyal following of solicitors.
 She is known as a remarkably tenacious, diligent and extremely hard working advocate.

 Jenni deals regularly with difficult, paper-heavy or complex cases and is currently holding instructions in a number of serious cases due for trial in 2021.
 She has a special interest in cases involving young defendants and witnesses.
 She is very well respected within the legal profession and often represents barristers, solicitors and their friends and family in criminal proceedings.
-She has, for many years, been recognised as a highly recommended “Leader at the Bar” and, as a new Silk, is ranked in the Chambers UK Directory.
+She has, for many years, been recognised as a highly recommended “Leader at the Bar” and, as a Silk, is ranked in the Chambers UK Directory.

 A large part of Jenni’s practice concerns defendants charged with murder, usually shootings:

 - R v X (2020) - instructed to defend 17-year old charged with alleged gang-related attempted murder (stabbing) in South London.